Dolphin in the lake and barges in the yards: what hurricanes have done in the USA

 Simkins, her husband and son were evacuated before Sally arrived.
 After the hurricane, the family returned to find their dock destroyed.
 They had never seen the collapsed piles supporting the dock before.

-“In a typical storm like this, you lose your dock, but you still have piles, and it’s much cheaper to restore it when the piles are in place,” Simkins said.
+“In a typical storm like this, you lose your dock, but you still have piles, and it’s much cheaper to rebuild it when the piles are in place,” Simkins said.
 "But the barge erased it all."

 Simkins believes that if it weren't for the large concrete slabs at the front of her lawn, the barge could have damaged the house.

 During Sally's powerful gust, several barges flew across the area and damaged the bridge.

 Skanska USA, a construction company that owns an as yet unspecified number of escaped barges, said it regretted the incident but said it had made “all necessary preparations” based on the best information available before the storm hit.